Master Services Agreement

 (e) Compliance with Data Privacy Regulations.
 Customer warrants that it shall maintain all Access Credentials, Customer Data, and other personally identifiable information pursuant to all applicable data privacy laws and regulations including, but not limited to, the California Consumer Protection Act and European Union General Data Protection Regulation.
 Customer further represents and warrants that it has read and acknowledged Provider’s Policy attached at Exhibit B.

-(f) Suspension.
-Notwithstanding anything to the contrary in this Agreement,
+(g) Aggregated Statistics.
+Notwithstanding anything to the contrary in this

 3. Customer Responsibilities.